Our site uses cookies to give you the best experience.

 Credit is provided by NewDay Ltd. AO Retail Limited acts as a credit broker for NewDay Ltd on an exclusive basis and is not a lender.

 Cookers are always freestanding because they combine an oven and hob surface in one.
 And while they all tend to be a standard size of H90 x W60 x D60, widths can vary to suit different spaces.
-If you are looking for a built-in cooking appliance you will need an oven, there’s come in either single or double sizes.
+If you are looking for a built-in cooking appliance you will need an oven, these come in either single or double sizes.
 So, it's always worth checking measurements.
 You'll find dimensions for all our cookers in the key features section on the product page.

 The most important difference is that you can easily install a hob above a built-under oven as it’s designed to fit under your kitchen counter.
 A built-in oven, on the other hand, slides into any kitchen cabinet, and can be placed wherever’s most convenient – perfect if you want to fit the oven at eye-level.
 That means you can put your hob in another part of the kitchen like above pan drawers or in an island.